We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 And here are the reasons you might want to avoid it:

 The automation features are limited by comparison to a dedicated email marketing app.
-Essentially, you can use Squarespace Email Campaigns to send simple automated follow-up emails based on somebody subscribing to a list or buying a product — professional email marketing solutions like Mailchimp or Getresponse, by contrast, allow you to make use of a much larger (and sophisticated) range of triggers.
+Essentially, you can use Squarespace Email Campaigns to send simple automated follow-up emails based on somebody subscribing to a list or buying a product — professional email marketing solutions like Aweber, Mailchimp and Getresponse, by contrast, allow you to make use of a much larger (and sophisticated) range of triggers.

 The send limits may not work for some users — particularly those with larger lists.
 The maximum number emails you can send a month with Squarespace is 250,000 — and if you hit that limit, you’re blocked from sending any more emails until the start of your next billing period.
 So, if you need to send 3 emails per month to a 100k list, you won’t be able to do this with Squarespace.

-The segmentation options are extremely limited — you can create different lists which you can associate with different activity, but the only subscriber details you can capture are name and email address, meaning that you can’t segment your data in a particularly meaningful way.
+The segmentation options are very limited — you can create different lists which you can associate with different activity, but the only subscriber details you can capture are name and email address, meaning that you can’t segment your data in a particularly meaningful way.

 By using it, you’re putting all your eggs in one basket — your website and email list will be in one account.
 This could be a serious issue if you ever lose access to it (particularly if you also have your domain registered with Squarespace — if anything happens to your account, you could be without all the key assets of your business).
 If you do use Email Campaigns, make sure you back up your list periodically.